 There is no statistically significant difference between participation in Social Activities during the pandemic and educational status except for the activities of "Taking a face-to-face or online course, taking private or group lessons to learn how to play a musical instrument", "Taking a face-to-face or online course, taking private or group lessons to learn computer programs such as audio, video processing, AutoCAD, Photoshop, WEB design" and "Taking a face-to-face or online course, taking private or group lessons for professional development".
 The statistical difference in these activities is in favor of individuals with a university degree or higher.
-In other words, individuals with a university degree or higher want to participate in such personal development courses more.
+In other words, individuals with a university degree or higher.